 - Delete to remove the asset and its inspections from the user's account.

 In the assets list, an asset can be expanded by clicking on it to visualize all the inspections that belong to that asset.
+Alternatively, click on the asset icon from the map view to expand all the assets in the inspection.

 Click on the inspection in the list to open the inspection project.